 Engineers have a good understanding of the limitations of a gravity system, but how many know about the limitations of the vacuum sewer system?
-Of course we say that vacuum systems are very flexible.
-That is true as long as we understand the current state of the system and what is being planned still in the future.
+Vacuum systems can be flexible as long as we understand the current state of the system and what is being planned for the future.

 Master Plan Information

 When we are managing Master Plans for clients and looking at sub division changes we look for the following:

 - Are the Master Plans properly updated with as-constructed data.

 - What flow rates were originally designed for in the system and what are the current flow rates.

 - Have densities changed

 - What are the calculated head losses on the vacuum lines

 - Is the right emergency storage being allowed for

 - Did the original design call for a Pump Station Upgrade at some future population density or flow rate.